XsKino/production_management-test-api/API.md

 - JWT tokens expire after 24 hours
 - All requests must include `Content-Type: application/json` header for POST/PUT/PATCH requests
 - Order numbers are automatically generated with format: `NO-YYYY-XXX` (NormalOrder) or `UO-YYYY-XXX` (UrgentOrder)
+- **Audit Logging**: All changes to production orders are automatically tracked with user information, IP address, and timestamp.
+Audit logs are preserved even when orders are deleted.
 - Pagination defaults to 20 items per page, maximum 100 items per page